SHARE

 This guide highlights the leading project management tools that provide a free plan, designed specifically to help small to midsize business teams manage projects efficiently without needing a developer or additional budget.
 We selected these tools based on a careful assessment, using five weighted criteria to reflect the features most valuable to typical business users.

-• Feature availability in free plan (30%): My top priority in selecting the best free software for project management was ensuring you receive robust functionality at no cost, including essentials like unlimited task creation, sufficient storage, collaboration tools, and custom fields.
+• Feature availability in free plan (30%): My top priority in selecting the free tools for project management was ensuring you receive robust functionality at no cost, including essentials like unlimited task creation, sufficient storage, collaboration tools, and custom fields.

 • Ease of use (25%): Since smaller teams rarely have dedicated tech support, I favored tools that are intuitive, accessible via mobile devices, and equipped with ready-to-use templates or built-in automations.